How Does Exercise Change by Trimester?

 As you embark on this fitness journey, remember that consistency is key.
 Aim to exercise for at least 20-30 minutes, three to four times a week, and be sure to listen to your body and take rest days as needed.

 It's also essential to stay connected with your healthcare provider and keep them informed about your exercise routine.
-By working together, you can ensure a healthy and happy pregnancy.

 To wrap up, remember that staying active is important, but always consult with your healthcare provider before starting any new workout routine during pregnancy.